klaviyo/klaviyo-hotels-tags/README.md

 #### Step 4: Test

-1. Enable **Debug Mode** in the tag configuration
-2. Use **GTM Preview Mode** to test
+1. Use **GTM Preview Mode** to test
-3. Complete a booking flow on your website
+2. Complete a booking flow on your website
-4. Check browser console for `[Klaviyo Hotel Tracking]` logs
-5. Verify events appear in your Klaviyo account
+3. Verify events appear in your Klaviyo account

 ## 🔧 Configuration